Enhancing Sliding Performance with Aerial Robots: Analysis and Solutions for Non-Actuated Multi-Wheel Configurations: Control Framework to Enhance Passive Sliding

-In this section, we present the high-level interaction control framework for push-and-slide tasks.
-A block diagram of the proposed system is shown in Fig.~\ref{fig:control}.
-The controller is formulated in body frame $\mathcal{F}'_B$, as uncertainties about surface location and orientation render a world frame formulation impractical.
 When the system is in a tip-over, sending sliding motion references (i.e., linear acceleration, velocity, and position references along $\bm{x}_B$) that are not in parallel with the flat surface often leads to instability.
 Therefore, when a tip-over is in progress, we set the sliding motion references to zeros until the system gains full-contact.
-Based on the identified contact conditions in Table~\ref{table:contact}, we introduce two control objectives by monitoring the tip-over status.
-When the system is in a tip-over, the control objective is to recover from the tip-over.
-When the system is in full-contact, the control objective is to avoid tip-overs while following sliding motion references along the surface.
-The designed controller provides high-level control outputs described as the actuation wrench $\bm{w}_B$ in the body frame, fed to the low-level system for actuation allocation.
+Based on the identified contact conditions in Table~\ref{table:contact}, we introduce two action modes by monitoring the tip-over status: the tip-over recovery and tip-over avoidance modes as in Fig.~\ref{fig:control}.
+When the system is in a tip-over, the tip-over recovery mode is triggered to recover the system from the tip-over.
+This mode can address the initial misalignment issue that cannot be handled by the mechanical guidelines provided in Sec.~\ref{sec:guidelines}.
+When the system is in full-contact, the tip-over avoidance mode preserves the wheel contact.
+The designed controller provides high-level control outputs described as the actuation wrench $\bm{w}_B$ in the body frame, fed to the low-level system for actuation allocation described in Sec.~\ref{sec:platform}.